JakeTheFriendlyDog/frontend-project-lvl2/README.md

-This CLI utility compares two configuration files and shows a difference.
+This CLI utility compares two configuration files and outputs a difference between them.
+Supports different type of outputs.

 # map-difference